Microwave buying guide: how to choose in 3 steps

 Built-in microwaves, like wall ovens, are usually installed in a wall or among cabinets.
 Available in a range of sizes and power levels, built-in microwaves like these ones from Whirlpool brand are an excellent way to save space on your countertop.
 However, they do require professional installation – something important to consider when you’re buying a microwave.

 Your kitchen’s layout is also an important factor – countertop microwaves may work for more spacious kitchens, while an over-the-range or built-in model may help maximize space in more compact areas.
 Over-the-range microwaves also feature fans and vents to help clear the air around your cooktop.

-Whirlpool’s line of kitchen microwaves includes countertop, built-in, over-the-range, and low profile options with features that help make cooking and clean up fast and simple.
-No matter which model you need, we’re sure to have the right fit for your family.
-Explore our complete collection to find the right microwave for your home.
+Whirlpool brand’s selection of kitchen microwaves includes countertop, built-in, over-the-range and low profile options with features that help make cooking and clean up fast and simple.
+No matter which model you need, you're sure to find the right fit for your family.
+Explore top picks, as well as our complete collection to find the right microwave for your home.

 Learn more about Whirlpool® microwaves

 How Do Microwaves Work to Cook Your Food?
 How do microwave ovens work to cook and heat food?
 Are microwaves safe?
 Learn more about this popular kitchen appliance with this guide from Whirlpool.

 How to Get a Burnt Smell Out of a Microwave in 3 Quick Ways Do you need to deodorize your microwave?
 If you don’t know how to get a bad smell out of your microwave, don’t worry: our step-by-step guide can help.